svrooij/node-sonos-ts/README.md

 ## Events

-Sonos devices have a wat to subscribe to **updates** of most device parameters.
+Sonos devices have a way to subscribe to **updates** of most device parameters.
 It works by sending a subscribe request to the device.
 The Sonos device will then start sending updates to the specified endpoint(s).

 This library includes a **SonosEventListener** which you'll never have to call yourself :wink:.
 Each **service** has an `.Events` property exposing the EventEmitter for that service.
 If you subscribe to events of a service, it will automatically subscribe to sonos events.
 If you stop listening, it will automatically unsubscribe.
 It is actually a small webservice just making sure the event notifications get send to the correct service.